Monastic examinations

 Monastic examinations comprise the annual examination system used in Myanmar (Burma) to rank and qualify members of the Buddhist sangha, or community of Buddhist monks.
 The institution of monastic examinations first began in 1648 during pre-colonial era, and the legacy continues today, with modern-day examinations largely conducted by the Ministry of Religious Affairs's Department of Religious Affairs.

+Educational qualifications have increasingly become important to advance in the monkhood – rural monastic abbots need to have passed at least an intermediate-level monastic examination, while their urban counterparts need to have passed advanced-level exam or higher.

 History

 The institution of monastic examinations date to the pre-colonial era.
 Burmese monarchs used these examinations to encourage the study of Pali, the liturgical language of Theravada Buddhism.
 Successful candidates were rewarded with royal recognition, titles and ranks, and monastic residences.

 The pathamabyan examinations began in 1648 during the rule of King Thalun of the Taungoo Dynasty.
-King Bodawpaya of the Konbaung Dynasty standardized the existing set of examinations, and introduced new ones related to the Vinaya.
+King Bodawpaya of the Konbaung Dynasty standardised the existing set of examinations, and introduced new ones related to the Vinaya.

 This system temporarily lapsed following the demise of the Konbaung Dynasty in 1886, but was revived by the colonial Directorate of Public Instruction to encourage theological and secular education in Burmese monasteries.
 After a few years of resistance by the Burmese sangha, the first series of colonially-administered examinations was successfully launched in June 1895.
 They were held annually in Mandalay, Rangoon, and Moulmein.
 Successful candidates were certified as pathamagyaw.

 Government examinations

 Monastic examinations are divided into multiple grades, based on level of difficulty.
 Monks that pass each succeeding examination are eligible to sit for the next highest-level examination.
 Monastic exams are held during the Burmese month of Nayon.
 Examination content is drawn from Buddhist texts (e.g., Abhidhamma Pitaka, Vinaya, and Sutta Pitaka).
-Questions require candidates to replicate passages from memory, to analyze specific text, and to correct Pali grammar.
+Questions require candidates to replicate passages from memory, to analyse specific text, and to correct Pali grammar.

 Thamanegyaw examinations

 Novice monks (sāmaṇera), who are under the age of 20 and by virtue of their age, have not yet received full ordination, are eligible to sit for thamanegyaw (သာမဏေကျော်) examinations, which are administered by the monasteries in which the novice monks reside, between the months of October and January.
 The overall examination has three grades, and test knowledge of Buddhist scriptures, the Vinaya, Pali grammar, and the Jataka tales.
-Memorization of over 5,000 pages of text is required to pass the written and oral components, and the annual pass rate is under 13%.
+Memorisation of over 5,000 pages of text is required to pass the written and oral components, and the annual pass rate is under 13%.
 Novice monks who pass the exam are awarded the monastic title "-laṅkāra" (လင်္ကာရ), which is suffixed to the monk's monastic name.